Vattakottai Fort Near Cape Comorin

 Vattakottai Fort, meaning ‘Circular Fort’, is near to Kanyakumari in Tamilnadu state, India, on the Bay of Bengal seashore.

-Built by the erstwhile Travancore kingdom in the 18th Century on the Bay of Bengal sea front, this fort is a protected fort.
+Built by the erstwhile Travancore kingdom in the 18th Century on the Bay of Bengal seafront, this fort is a protected fort.
 It has been renovated and attracts a lot of tourists.
-This fort is one among the historical places near to Kanyakumari.
+This fort is one of the historical places near Kanyakumari.

 Climbing to the top of the fort and viewing the Bay of Bengal Sea for quite a long distance is the beauty of this spot.

-Vattakottai is one among the must-see tourist places in Kanyakumari.
+Vattakottai is one of the must-see tourist places in Kanyakumari.

 How Do I Go to Vattakottai Fort?